How Secure Is Your Data When You Use California Biometrics Fingerprinting Services

 FAQs

-Yes, we provide both Live Scan digital fingerprinting and ink card fingerprinting depending on the
+Yes, we provide both Live Scan digital fingerprinting and ink card fingerprinting depending on agency requirements.

 Yes.
 Mobile appointments are available for groups of eight or more individuals.